 - Dependent children, as described in section III.A.1. above, of service members who die on active duty or as a result of injuries sustained while on active duty for a period of one year after death; or,

-- Dependent children, as described in section III.A.1. above, of active duty uniformed military that will receive orders of separation where the family cannot relocate with the service member within two years; or,
+- Dependent children, as described in section III.A.1. above, of active duty uniformed military that will receive orders of separation where the family cannot relocate with the service member within one year; or,

-- Dependent children, as described in section III.A.1. above, of active duty uniformed military that will be “Retiring or have Final Transition” to Jacksonville after retirement within two years; or,
+- Dependent children, as described in section III.A.1. above, of active duty uniformed military that will be “Retiring or have Final Transition” to Jacksonville after retirement within one year.

 - Documentation of current orders showing active status; or,